Foreign exchange autotrading

-Forex autotrading is a slang term for automated trading on the foreign exchange market, wherein trades are executed by a computer system based on a trading strategy implemented as a program run by the computer system.
+Forex autotrading is a slang term for algorithmic trading on the foreign exchange market, wherein trades are executed by a computer system based on a trading strategy implemented as a program run by the computer system.

 The trading strategy consist of a set of criteria, and is typically programmed, but can also be created by using a method combining the set of criteria visually without programming.
+It can be run in highly specialized setups, but is also used by private traders on more simple platforms.

 The set of criteria used in a trading strategy for Automated Trading are mostly based on technical analysis.

 Types

 There are two types of automated forex trading which consist of: